Maltese Timeshare Problems-Help with Malta Timeshare.

 Given the history of the Maltese Legal System, we can state that it has its roots in the Civil Law but has absorbed many features of the British Common Law.
 In other words, it is a “mixed legal system”.

-The written Maltese Law may be divided in four main sub-divisions:
+The written Maltese Law may be divided into four main sub-divisions:

 – Civil Law and Criminal Law